mialondon/mialondon/README.md

 # Hi, I’m Mia

 I'm currently a Digital Curator at the British Library and Head of Service for the [Museum Data Service](https://museumdata.uk/).
+Formerly lead web developer, Science Museum Group.
 Along the way I've gained degrees and professional international experience as a web and database developer, digital consultant and UX researcher.
 I love working on open source technologies and open data, especially in museums, libraries, and archives.

 ---
 ### Currently working on